Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.AdminUsername.md

 ### Configure with Azure template

-To deploy resources that pass this rule:
+To configure deployments that pass this rule:

-- Use secure parameters to specify sensitive properties.
+- Set the `type` of parameters used set sensitive resource properties to `secureString` or `secureObject`.

 For example: